gbarton/yt4kids/README.md

   * &#x2610; Ability to mark channels for checking for new videos
 * &#x2610; logins/users for basic access control
 * &#x2610; Search local videos
-* &#x1F5F9; Play a video streamed in chunks from the backend
+* &#x1F5F9; Play a video streamed in chunks from the backend (unless its edge/chrome, they suck and download the whole thing before playing!)

 ## Configuration
 The following environment variables are usable either as a `.env` file or passed in.